-With the exception of an \$8.3 million investment in an internationally headquartered company, all investments made by the Company as of December 31, 2014 and December 31, 2013 were made in portfolio companies located in the United States.
+With the exception of the international investment holdings noted below, all investments made by the Company as of December 31, 2015 and December 31, 2014 were made in portfolio companies located in the United States.
 The geographic composition is determined by the location of the corporate headquarters of the portfolio company, which may not be indicative of the primary source of the portfolio company's business.
-The following table shows the portfolio composition by geographic region at fair value as of December 31, 2014 and December 31, 2013 (dollars in thousands):
+The following table shows the portfolio composition by geographic region at fair value as of December 31, 2015 and December 31, 2014 (dollars in thousands):